stepup99/lostcarfound/README.md

 3. while resolving the "resolve" button police is updating the status of its own and victim status to resolve simultaniously.
 4. there are two files client reactjs running on 3000 and server nodejs running on 5000 and they are connected to each for api services
 5. redis for queue is connected on 6379 port number
+6. all the data of police and victims are hosted on mongodb website